-At UNIL, the Department includes numerous fundamental and translational research groups.
+At the University of Lausanne, the department includes numerous fundamental and translational research groups.
 It is also home to the Lausanne Branch of the Ludwig Institute for Cancer Research.
 Lausanne is one of four branches of the Ludwig Institute, a distinction it shares with Oxford (UK), San Diego (USA) and Princeton (USA).

 Created in 2012, the Department of oncology has a long tradition in scientific and clinical excellence.